French Mortgage Factsheet and FAQ

 Ownership Structures (SCI, Trusts, Companies):

-• SCI and SARL de Famille (French property-holding company): Commonly accepted.
+• SCI and SARL de Famille (French property-holding company): Commonly accepted (see French ownership structures and lending).

 • Foreign entities (trusts, companies): Less favoured, potentially impacting taxes, complexity, and loan terms.